 How To Calculate Rental Income

 A rental property requires property management and maintenance.
 These roles can be the owner’s job, or they can be hired out and managed by the owner.
 A good rule of thumb is to account for property management as 10% of the rent and maintenance as an additional 10% of the rent.
-Subtract these values along with the PITI (principle and interest of the mortgage, taxes, and insurance) from the rent price(s).
+Subtract these values along with the PITI (principle and interest of the mortgage, property taxes, and insurance) from the rent price(s).
 Don’t forget to account for any HOA fees, if applicable.